 In this paragraph, I will walk you through ways to add parameters – a new feature of Advanced Action.
 Parameters are like a bridge between the procedure and the actions you create.
 In other words, if you want to add a value to the action and reuse this value for other objects afterwards, you have to pass it to a parameter.

 To add parameters, in the Advanced Actions dialog, click the Add button in the Parameters section.

-Note: Each added parameter must be in proportion to each created action depending on your aims.
+Note: Each added parameter must be in proportion to the created action depending on your aims.
 After giving each parameter a name, you will have to select its type.
-ActivePresenter provides you 21 types of parameters for actions.

 - Animated Timer: Use this for Start Timer, Pause Timer and Stop Timer action.